 Seal coating is a common preventive maintenance activity in Minnesota performed by most cities, counties, and MN/Dot districts.

-Cars should not be parked on the streets that are being seal coated.
-"No parking" signs will be posted 24 hours in advance of seal coating.
+Cars should not be parked on streets being seal coated.
+"No Parking" signs will be posted 24-hours in advance of seal coating.